tiniPalace/PGP-Verify/README.md

 # PGP-Verify

 An anti-phishing anti-scamming tool for command-line users.
-Verifies that the url you want to visit is PGP-signed with a signature that is listed by key-authorities such as pgp.fail and darknetlive.
+Verifies that the url you want to visit is PGP-signed with a signature that is listed by key-authorities such as PGP.fail and darknetlive.

 ## Why PGP-Verify your url?